Bayesian Nonparametric Ordination for the Analysis of Microbial Communities: Probability Model

 This subsection deals with the task of estimating the parameters $\bY^j, j\in\mathcal J= \{1,\dots,J\}$, that capture most of the variability observed when comparing $J$ biological samples with different OTU counts.
 We define a joint prior on these factors which makes them concentrate on a low dimensional space; equivalently, the prior tends to shrinks the nuclear norm of the Gram matrix $(\phi(j_1,j_2))_{j_1,j_2\in\mathcal J}$.
 The problem of estimating low dimensional factor loadings or a low-rank covariance matrix is common in Bayesian factor analysis, and the prior defined below has been used in this area of research.

 The parameters $\bY^j$ can be interpreted as key characteristics of the biological samples that affect the relative abundance of OTUs.
 As in factor analysis, it is difficult to interpret these parameters unambiguously \citep{press,rowe2002}; however, the angles between their directions have a clear interpretation.
 As observed in Figure \ref{DDP.fig}, if the kernel $\phi(j_1,j_2)\approx\sqrt{ \phi(j_1,j_1)\phi(j_2,j_2)}$, the two microbial distributions $P^{j_1}$ and $P^{j_2}$ will be very similar.
 If $\phi(j_1,j_2)\approx 0$, then there will be little correlation between OTUs' abundances in the two samples.
 If $\phi(j_1,j_2)\approx -\sqrt{ \phi(j_1,j_1)\phi(j_2,j_2)}$, then the two microbial distributions are concentrated on disjoint sets.
-This interpretation suggests PCA of the Gram matrix $(\phi(j_1,j_2))_{j_1,j_2\in\mathcal J}$ as a useful exploratory data analysis technique.
+This interpretation suggests Principal component analysis (PCA) of the Gram matrix $(\phi(j_1,j_2))_{j_1,j_2\in\mathcal J}$ as a useful exploratory data analysis technique.

 It is common in factor analysis to restrict the dimensionality of factor loadings.
-In our model, this can be accomplished by choosing a number of degrees of freedom $m\leq J$, setting $(Y_{m+1,j},Y_{m+2,j},\ldots)$ to be zero and adding an error term $\epsilon$ in the definition of $Q_{i,j}$, the OTU-specific latent weights,
+In our model, this is accomplished by assuming $\bY^j$ to be in $\mathbb R^m$ and adding an error term $\epsilon$ in the definition of $Q_{i,j}$, the OTU-specific latent weights,